wely/DevCamp/HOL/dotnet/05-arm-cd/README.md

     ![image](./media/2017-06-23_09_26_00.png)

     > See [here](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-limitations/#restrictions-on-redirect-uris) for more information about redirect URIs.

+	> If you encounter error messages in the browser please try a redeploy via Visual Studio.

 The resource group is now holding our "Test" environment web app and has been added to our app registration.